The 4th Trimester Survival Guide (What No One Tells You + How To Actually Calm a Newborn)

 - Mama Poe

-- 4 min read
+- 6 min read

 Bringing a baby home is nothing like you imagined.
 At least, it wasn’t for me when I brought the twins home.
 For me, it felt like whiplash to the absolute worst degree.
+Thankfully, it's been much easier this go around because of everything I learned during my "4th trimester" with the twins.

 If your newborn won’t settle, won’t sleep unless held, or seems fussy no matter what you try—this is for you.